 China has been ASML’s primary market, as it accounts for over 20% of the world’s chip demand, which has driven the demand for chip production equipment.
 ASML has a close working relationship with relevant Chinese enterprises, and therefore, cannot fully comply with the US’s restrictions on chip equipment.

-There is currently an online discussion about ASML lifting restrictions with 600 lithography machines, at a cost of 16 billion yuan.
+There is currently an online discussion about ASML lifting restrictions with 600 lithography machines, for 16 billion yuan.
 Foreign media reports suggest that this is equivalent to a “showdown”.
 What’s going on?

 ASML’s chip production equipment has now entered a new level.
-Its advanced High NA EUV lithography machine has already entered the research and production phase and is expected to create another market craze in the future.
+Its advanced High NA EUV lithography machine has already entered the research and production phase and is expected to create another market craze.

 Despite this, ASML has no intention of complying with the US’s related agreements.
 It has made corresponding market arrangements during this time, which can be seen as a “showdown” with the US.